d2s/Documentation/Docs/Parameters.md

 Rsync utilises a ton of parameters.
 RsyncOSX has only presented a few.
 Parameters are normally constructed as:

 - `parameter=value`
-	- (sample `--exclude-from=/Volumes/Users/thomas/Pictures/exclude-list.txt`)
+	- sample `--exclude-from=/Volumes/Users/thomas/Pictures/exclude-list.txt`
 - `parameter`
-	- (sample `--stats`, `--dry-run`)
+	- sample `--stats`, `--dry-run`

 I am using RsyncOSX to backup my Pictures catalog - about 100GB of raw picture files.
-I am also using Adobe Lightroom for organising my Pictures catalog.
+I am also using Adobe Lightroom for organising my Pictures.
 Adobe Lightroom creates preview of pictures in `Lightroom/Lightroom Catalog Previews.lrdata` catalog.
-I do not want to backup any previews, only the picture files and Lightroom settings and library catalog.
+I do not want to backup any previews, only the picture files, Lightroom settings and Lightroom library catalog.

 - create a .txt file with the following line `Lightroom/Lightroom Catalog Previews.lrdata`, save the file with name `exclude-list.txt` in the `Pictures` catalog
 - pass the following parameter `--exclude-from=/Volumes/Users/thomas/Pictures/exclude-list.txt` to rsync from the parameter view within RsyncOSX

+And that is it.
+Rsync excludes whatever found in the `--exclude-from` file (including file patterns).

 ### RsyncOSX passing parameters to rsync